stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

 the uneven pavements.
 Bent and shriveled with extreme age, his presence could actually be felt by anyone near him, so powerful was that personality which, said the townspeople, had made Vanderhoof accept the devil as his master.
-No person in Daalbergen doubted that Abel Foster was at the bottom of all the town&rsquo;s ill luck, but not a one dared lift a finger against him, or could even approach him without a tremor of fear.
-His name, as well as Vanderhoof&rsquo;s, was never mentioned aloud.
+No person in Daalbergen doubted that Abel Foster was at the bottom of all the town's ill luck, but not a one dared lift a finger against him, or could even approach him without a tremor of fear.
+His name, as well as Vanderhoof's, was never mentioned aloud.
 Whenever the matter of the church across the moor was discussed, it was in whispers; and if the conversation chanced to be nocturnal, the whisperers would keep glancing over their shoulders to make sure that nothing shapeless or sinister crept out of the darkness